EdgarOliveira/scriptlinux/README.md

 # exsh15.sh
 If you need some leisure and feel which be in matrix you can use or study this script

+# exsh32.sh
+Smith number: the sum of the numbers primes which compose himself number it is equal of the sum of the elements himself the number

 # exsh34.sh
 Numbers primes of the any one number, factorize this number